 The Chobe river, however, was unbelievable despite the devastation on its banks – especially after the dry country we’d been in.
 What a river!
 What wildlife sightings!

 On to Zimbabwe, the mighty Zambesi river and Victoria Falls.
 We stayed at AZambezi Lodge.
 Here we bid a sad goodbye to our perfect safari companions.
 Me still deeply in love.
 Angel Breasts holding the Long Pom’s hand, totally unaware of my devotion (*sigh*).

-At the end our guide gave me and Larry a letter.
+At the end, our new friend and safari guide Steve gave me and Larry a letter.
 We read it on the flight out of Vic Falls.

 Saffer – Suffefrickin; South African

 lifer – first time you’ve seen that bird ever – or anyway in lingerie